zitadel/zitadel/docs/docs/self-hosting/manage/updating_scaling.md

 or [Google Cloud Run](https://cloud.google.com/run) (which uses Knative, too), you can even scale to zero.
-Especially if you use an autoscaler that scales to zero, it is crucial that you minimise startup times.
+Especially if you use an autoscaler that scales to zero, it is crucial that you minimize startup times.

 ## Updating ZITADEL